exoplanet-dev/exoplanet/joss/paper.md

-While it has been used for other applications, such as the study of stellar variability [e.g., @gillen20; @medina20], the primary purpose of `exoplanet` is the characterization of exoplanets [e.g., @gilbert20; @plavchan20] or multiple star systems [e.g., @czekala21] using time series photometry, astrometry, and/or radial velocity.
+While it has been used for other applications, such as the study of stellar variability [e.g., @gillen20; @medina20], the primary purpose of `exoplanet` is the characterization of exoplanets [e.g., @gilbert20; @plavchan20] or multiple-star systems [e.g., @czekala21] using time-series photometry, astrometry, and/or radial velocity.
 In particular, the typical use case would be to use one or more of these datasets to place constraints on the physical and orbital parameters of the system, such as planet mass or orbital period, while simultaneously taking